Our leaders, along with a committed team, are helping CSF Surgery grow into one of the leading organizations in Kern County.

 1991 He is forced to leave Chicago because of the illness of one of his parents and agrees to be transferred to the University of California in San Diego.

-1991 -1994 Finalizes his second residence of General Surgery as chief resident at Kern County Hospital associated with the University of California.
+1991 -1994 Finalizes his second residence of General Surgery as chief resident at Kern County Hospital affiliated with the University of California.

-It is worth mentioning that during all the years of his residence within the States, he was under VISA J-1, and must returned to the city of Tijuana, Baja California as established by the status of his visa.
+It is worth mentioning that during all the years of his residence within the States, he was under VISA J-1, and must return to the city of Tijuana, Baja California as established by the Immigration status of his visa J-1 once the USA Surgical Residence ia completed.

 Due to his father’s illness, he is motivated to develop the first assisted living home for the care of disabled elderly patients (Casa Bugambilias), which lasted 16 years.